Potts model with invisible states on a scale-free network: Model and method

-For the Potts model with invisible states interaction between two neighbouring spins contributes to the energy only if both of the spins are in the same 'visible' state.
-The state of each of the spins is described by a spin variable $S_i$ that can take $(q+r)$ different values $S_i=(1,...,q,q+ 1,...,q+r)$.
-Hence the first $q$ states are considered as 'visible', while the rest $r$ as invisible.
-Introducing the external magnetic field $h$ to favour the first visible state $S_i=1$ a ferromagnetic $q+r$-state Potts model Hamiltonian on an arbitrary graph reads \cite{Krasnytska16}:
+For the Potts model with invisible states, the interaction between two neighbouring spins contributes to the energy only if both of the spins are in the same `visible' state.
+The state of each of the spins is described by a spin variable $S_i$ that can take on $(q+r)$ different values $S_i=(1,\dots,q,q+ 1,\dots,q+r)$.
+Hence, the first $q$ states are considered to be `visible', while the rest $r$ are invisible.
+Introducing the external magnetic field $h$ to favour the first visible state $S_i=1$, a ferromagnetic $q+r$-state Potts model Hamiltonian on an arbitrary graph reads \cite{Krasnytska16}:

 The first summation in (\ref{1a}) is performed over all pairs of spins in the network of $N$ nodes, while the second sum in the first term requires both of the interacting spins to be in the same visible state.
-Therefore only visible states contribute to the interactions between spins.
-The couplings between two interacting spins $J_{ij}$ are proportional to the adjacency matrix $A_{ij}$ of the graph our model is considered on $J_{ij}=J A_{ij}$.
+Therefore, only visible states contribute to the interactions between the spins.
+Two spins are only interacting if they are connected by the link of the graph our model is considered on.
+Therefore, we can consider coupling~$J_{ij}$ to be proportional to the adjacency matrix elements of the graph $J_{ij}=J A_{ij}$.
 The elements of the latter are equal to $1$ when there is a link between nodes $i$ and $j$ and $0$ otherwise.
-Within the mean-field approach, we also assume that the network, our model is considered on, is completely random annealed network \cite{Lee09}.
-In this case, the adjacency matrix is equal to the probability of two nodes being connected $p_{ij}$.
-For an annealed network this probability is linearly proportional to their degrees (number of nearest neighbours) \cite{Lee09}, so we obtain:
+Within the mean-field approach, we also assume that the network on which our model is considered, is a completely random annealed network~\cite{Lee09}.
+In this case, the adjacency matrix is equal to the probability of two nodes being connected~$p_{ij}$.
+For an annealed network, this probability is linearly proportional to their degrees (the number of nearest neighbours) \cite{Lee09}; thus, we obtain:

-where $k_i$,$\bar{k}$ are the degree of node and an average node degree respectively.
+where $k_i$, $\bar{k}$ are the degree of the node $i$ and an average node degree, respectively.